fmalina/revisions-blocl/activism/thearmchairactivistshandbook.md

 For a long time I've found it far too easy to forget that the world's access to many natural resources is controlled by a handful of corporations.
-On the surface, at least, it wasn’t something that played a really obvious part of my life.
+On the surface, at least, it wasn't something that played a really obvious part of my life.
 As long as my supplies were coming through OK, I figured, why stress?
 But then I looked a little closer and I got a wake-up call.